 - Member of the National Eating Disorders Collaboration (NEDC)

-- Secretary, Sigma Theta Tau International (Xi Omicron-at-Large Chapter)
+- Vice-President (WSU), Sigma Theta Tau International (Xi Omicron-at-Large Chapter)

 - Member Australian College of Nursing (ACN)

 Qualifications and Recognition

 - BNurs (Hons) University of Western Sydney, 2000-2002

 - BNurs University of Western Sydney, Nepean, 1997-1999

 - College of Health and Science Learning and Teaching Citation, 2011

 - National OLT Citation for Outstanding Contribution to Student Learning, 2012

 For a complete list of my publications please see my publications page (opens in a new window)

 View my ResearchGate profile (opens in a new window)